 When you compare DataOps vs. DevOps, you’ll find there are similarities.
 But there is a fundamental difference between them as well.

 DevOps focuses on software development, quality assurance, and technology operations.
 Its goal is to help development organizations better meet the needs of modern, web-based application development and deployment.

 DevOps in the Enterprise

-Let me take a stab at definition: DataOps is a data management method that emphasizes communication, collaboration, integration, automation and measurement of cooperation between data engineers, data scientists and other data professionals.
+DataOps, on the other hand, is a data management method that emphasizes communication, collaboration, integration, automation, and measurement of cooperation between data engineers, data scientists, and other data professionals.
 Its goal: quickly deliver data and accelerate analytics.

 DataOps in the Enterprise

-The “ops” in DataOps is very intentional.
-The operation of infrastructure required to support the quantity, velocity and variety of data available in the enterprise today is radically different than what traditional data management approaches have assumed.
+And the “ops” in DataOps is very intentional.
+The operation of infrastructure required to support the quantity, velocity, and variety of data available in enterprises today is radically different from what traditional data management approaches have assumed.
 The nature of DataOps embraces the need to manage MANY data sources and MANY data pipelines with a wide variety of transformations.